junxit/us-congress-bills-112/metadata.md

 - 2011-02-08 — Introduced in Senate
 - 2011-02-08 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2011-02-08 — Sponsor introductory remarks on measure.
 (CR S629-630)
+- 2011-04-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2011-07-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 112-37.
+- 2011-07-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 112-37.
+- 2011-07-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 104.